-If at any time during the semester a student is having difficulty academically, they are encouraged to speak to the Program Director to seek guidance and assistance.
+If at any time during the term a student is having difficulty academically, they are encouraged to speak to the course instructor or Program Director to seek guidance and assistance.
 Students can also seek help from SCC Student Services: Disability Services, Retention Specialist, TRIO Student Support, CAPS, and Tutoring.
 Information regarding these services can be found in the College Catalog on the college website www.southeast.edu/CollegeCatalog/